mmcdan13/kickstarter-analysis/README.md

 - What are some limitations of this dataset?

+Some limitations of the dataset are the size and the source of the data that match all of our parameters- there are only 671 US plays that Kickstarter has funded.
+We also don't have any information about fundraising campaigns on different platforms besides Kickstarter.

 - What are some other possible tables and/or graphs that we could create?